BichenWuUCB/SqueezeSeg/README.md

 </p>

-Link to the paper: https://arxiv.org/abs/1710.07368.
-Link to the video introduction:https://youtu.be/Xyn5Zd3lm6s.
+Please refer to our video for a high level introduction of this work: https://youtu.be/Xyn5Zd3lm6s.
+For more details, please refer to our paper: https://arxiv.org/abs/1710.07368.
 If you find this work useful for your research, please consider citing:

     @article{wu2017squeezeseg,
         title={Squeezeseg: Convolutional neural nets with recurrent crf for real-time road-object segmentation from 3d lidar point cloud},